DilsherB/ror-budget-maker/README.md

 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank [Microverse Inc](https://www.github.com/microverseinc) for providing the project requirements and materials.
+- I would like to thank `Gregoire Vella` also as he is the author of the original design

 ❓ FAQ <a name="faq"></a>